Our Programs

 The Hope Center offers short-term, solution-focused therapy provided by licensed therapists for various types of life struggles.
 Counselors also participate in the Employee Assistance Program (EAP) through Triad, providing three to five sessions for qualified employees.
 Several local businesses also contract with Aspen Hope Center for private EAPs to support their staff.
 The Hope Center also offers daily intensive therapy through the Intensive Stabilization Program, which is an alternative to inpatient psychiatric hospitalization.

-See below to learn more about our therapists; and click here or call 970-924-0703 to schedule an appointment.
+See below to learn more about our therapists, and call 970-924-0703 to schedule an appointment.

-You can also refer to the Aspen Strong/Headquarters website for a community-wide provider directory.
+You can also refer to the HeadQuarters website for a community-wide provider directory.

 Mobile Crisis / Co-response Program